rjspencer/docs/theming.md

 :	a limit on the amount of returned audio objects

     defaults to `50`

+offset
+:	skip X number of items.
+Still returns `limit` items

+paging (advanced option)
+:	define how many items are on this page

+	This option is only useful if you are using multiple modules with both `limit`s and `offset`s.
+You need to explicitiy set how many items are on the current page, or pagination will return unexpected results

 featured
 :	whether or not to just show the featured audio track